15 civilians were murdered in McGurk’s Bar and two of these victims were children. Many more were injured and lucky to escape with their lives.

 On that crisp winter’s evening, after another long week of work, Johnny and Kathleen Irvine said goodbye to their teenage children and walked the short distance to the bar they visited for a couple of drinks each Saturday night.
-Christmas was looming, but the road leading both to the bar and to the centre of Belfast was deathly quiet.
+Christmas loomed, but the road leading both to the bar and to the centre of Belfast was deathly quiet.
 Even the military presence that had saturated the north of the city over the previous forty eight hours seemed to have been lifted, if only temporarily.
 Johnny and Kitty, as her family and friends knew her, could therefore enjoy a few fleeting moments of normality as they sauntered to the pub without getting stopped, searched or harassed by the British army.

 The couple entered the small lounge to the side of the main service area and were immediately welcomed by the usual warmth, light and hum of the busy pub as people chattered and glasses clinked.
 The bar itself and a door that was locked for safety reasons separated the two areas.
 Nevertheless the couple preferred this smaller space as it was more snug and they could enjoy the conversation of their old friends they met each week.